kapilreddy/bunshin/README.md

 ### How it works

-Bunshin uses [consistent hashing](http://en.wikipedia.org/wiki/Consistent_hashing) for deciding which redis nodes to use for storing cache data.
+Bunshin uses [consistent hashing](http://en.wikipedia.org/wiki/Consistent_hashing) to decide which redis nodes to use for storing cache data.
 While storing a value bunshin will add a server unix timestamp as id, but this id can be provided by the app logic as well.
 Bunshin maintains G-Set CRDT for each resource key where elements are ids (timestamps).
-Since we only want latest value older elements are pruned.
+Since we only want latest value, older elements are pruned.

 ### Definations